alicexue/ppi-pipeline/README.md

     |  5  |  Sine basis functions |
     |  6  |  FIR basis functions  |

+5. To orthogonalize regressors, add an orthogonalize.txt file in the same directory as condition_key.json.
+Each line should specify what you would like to orthogonalize.
+Each line should have three values separated by spaces:

+    The task number (prefixed with 'task')
+    The EV number to be orthogonalized
+    The EV number it is orthogonalized to

+    For example:
+    ```
+    taskdistance 1 3
+    taskdistance 1 4
+    taskdistance 2 6
+    ```

 ## Directory Structure:
 - Session directories are optional.
 If there aren't multiple sessions, omit the session label from EV file names.
 ```